Interviewed by DJ ND

 DJ ND: Tell us about your projects.

 - I have this project with Vacarm.
-We are a team of three DJs: MartOne, Thomas and myself, who are working on an album.
+We are a team of three DJs: MartOne, Thomas, and myself, who are working on an album.
 We complete each other in an interesting way.
 We’re currently dealing with majors to launch our project.
 It has been a journey, but I believe in the project.
-More news soon, keep an eye on your SoMe.
+More news soon - keep a lookout.